Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Constrained Fits to Data

-As can be seen in Fig.~\ref{fig:g11data}, in the physical region, the $g^1_1$ barely changes from UFD to CFD.
-The only small changes, still consistent within uncertainties occur in the modulus near the $K \bar K$ threshold and in the phase and modulus above 1.5 or 1.6 GeV, where scattering data cease to exist.
+As can be seen in Fig.~\ref{fig:g11data}, in the physical region, $g^1_1(s)$ barely changes from UFD to CFD.
+The only small changes, still consistent within uncertainties, occur in the modulus near the $K \bar K$ threshold and in the phase and modulus above 1.5 or 1.6 GeV, where scattering data cease to exist.
 As a consequence, the CFD parameters, already listed in Table ~\ref{tab:g11wave}, barely change with respect to their UFD values or vary within uncertainties.
 The only exceptions are $\gamma_1$, with a different sign and three standard deviations away from its UFD counterpart and $\Gamma_{\rho'}$, two sigmas away.
 This is not surprising since the $\rho''(1700)$ and $\rho'(1450)$ parameters are not very robust.

 The consistency of this wave either with its unsubtracted or subtracted hyperbolic dispersion relation is remarkable, as already seen in the right panels of Fig.~\ref{fig:g11checks}.
-Note in the left panels that the relative size of the contributions to these two dispersion relations are rather different, which makes us even more confident on the correct determination of this wave in the physical region.
+Note in the left panels that the relative size of the contributions to these two dispersion relations is rather different, which makes us even more confident in the correct determination of this wave in the physical region.

 Moreover, this new CFD parameterization also solves the inconsistency in the {\it unphysical} region that we showed in the right panel of Fig.~\ref{fig:gdispmod}.
 Recall that {\it using the same } UFD input, we obtained two incompatible predictions for the modulus of $g_1^1$ below $K \bar K$.
-Notice that there is no data in that region, however it yields an important contribution to other dispersion relations.
+Notice that there are no data in that region, however, it yields an important contribution to other dispersion relations.
 However, when we look at the CFD modulus, displayed in the right panel of Fig.~\ref{fig:pseudocfd}, we see that there is an impressive agreement between the unsubtracted and subtracted results.

-We therefore consider that this wave is very robust from the $\pi\pi$ threshold up the 1.47 GeV, i.e. {\it both in the unphysical and physical regions}.
-This is very important, because this unphysical region is a relevant contribution, in particular for the \pik scalar waves and the precise determination of the \kap pole that we will provide in section~\ref{sec:kappa}.
+We, therefore, consider that this wave is very robust from the $\pi\pi$ threshold up the 1.47 GeV, i.e. {\it both in the unphysical and physical regions}.
+This is very important because this unphysical region is a relevant contribution to some dispersion relations, in particular for the \pik scalar waves and the precise determination of the \kap pole that we will provide in section~\ref{sec:kappa}.